 She said to stop something like this from happening in the future, she supports a law saying anyone with a prior gun conviction who is then re-arrested for a violent offense involving a gun cannot be let out on bond.

-Anyone with information about him can also call the FBI at 1-800-CALL-FBI.
+Anyone with information can also call the FBI at 1-800-CALL-FBI.
 Citizens can additionally call their local FBI Office, the nearest American Embassy or Consulate or submit a tip online by clicking here.

 All tips are anonymous.